QA-Shivam/My-Profile/README.md

 🔍Continuous Learning and Innovation:
 -Dedicated to continuous learning and staying abreast of cutting-edge technologies in the ever-evolving QA landscape.
 -Actively seeks opportunities to integrate new tools and methodologies to dive innovation.

 🤝Contribution to Excellence:
 -Eager to contribute technical expertise and strategic insights to drive excellence in software testing.
 -Committed to drive excellence in software testing through a proactive and solutions-oriented approach.
+-Open to collaborating on Automation Projects, Automation Frameworks and always eager to contribute to open-source projects that align with my interests.

 👨‍💻Technical Proficiencies:
 •Java